angelah1020/relief-ready/knowledge_base.md

 ## 🔥 General Disaster Preparedness Information

-Here is some general information about the disasters ReliefReady helps you prepare for.
+Here is some general information about the disasters Relief Ready helps you prepare for.

 ### Hurricane/Storm
 **What It Is**: A large, rotating storm with high-speed winds that forms over warm waters.
 It can cause storm surge, heavy rain, flooding, and tornadoes.